kastle-lab/KWG-Dispensary/README.md

 # Dispensary Location
-This repository contains the concrete deliverables for the Dispensary Location research done by Hannah, Lee.
+This repository contains the concrete deliverables for the Ohio KnowWhereGraph Dispensary Location research done by Lee Hannah, Michael McCain, and Cogan Shimizu.